jeffryrodarte0816-commits/Low-Light-detection-Pi5/README.md

 From here down use the install ultra;ytics website:
-Now you clone the ultralytic depository and install whats needed What we need now is to use CLI to start using the YOLO by inputting specific commands
+Now you clone the ultralytic depository and install whats needed What we need now is to use CLI to start using the YOLO by inputting specific commands The CLI is still in proccess but progrss made